boonyong6/how-linux-works/README.md

 ## 6.7 The Initial RAM Filesystem

 - **Problem**
-  - Since the kernel doesn’t talk to the BIOS/UEFI interfaces, it needs driver support in order to mount the root filesystem and hand off to init.
+  - Since the kernel doesn't talk to the BIOS/UEFI interfaces, it needs driver support in order to mount the root filesystem and hand off to init.
-  - There are so many storage drivers that distributions can’t include in their kernels, and many drivers are shipped as loadable modules.
+  - There are so many storage drivers that distributions can't include in their kernels, and many drivers are shipped as loadable modules.
 - **Solution**
   - Gather necessary kernel driver modules and utilities into an **archive**.
   - **Boot loader loads the archive into memory** before running the kernel.